 “I am excited to announce Kentucky’s expanding partnership with Lakeshore Learning Materials,” said Gov. Beshear.
 “The company has already created 338 jobs for Kentuckians and will create 40 new positions in the coming months.
 I want to thank Lakeshore’s leaders for their investment in the commonwealth and this welcome addition to the Midway community.”

 Lakeshore Learning will construct a 360,000-square-foot distribution facility to add to its existing 1 million-square-foot network in Midway.
 The site is located on 14 acres near Georgetown Road in Woodford County.
-Work on the project is expected to begin in December of this year and be completed by December 2023.
+Work on the project recently began and is expected to be completed by December 2023.

 “Lakeshore Learning values its partnership with the Commonwealth of Kentucky and the Midway community,” said Artin Ghazarian, chief distribution and logistics officer at Lakeshore Learning Materials.
 “We’re proud to continue to grow here and look forward to serving even more customers with this expansion.”